 - Tackle the important issues.
 Develop an annual calendar that includes important items that need to come up for regular discussion - development, budgets, elections, and so on

 - Use a flipchart.
 Make notes of important points to discuss and good ideas - and display them where everyone can see.
 This helps people to focus

 - Keep your meetings interesting.
 Add variety by inviting clients or suppliers to make a presentation, show a video of your proposed marketing programme or a tour of the website of one of your competitors that does something exceptionally well

 - Be comfortable.
 Provide refreshments and schedule a half-time break.

 Some of these strategies may sound obvious, but it is amazing how easy it is to lose sight of them.
 If a company meeting is to be effective, it is essential to encourage everyone to offer their opinions without allowing the discussion to disintegrate into a free-for-all; and to make sure that real results and strong decisions are achieved.

-If you are in the Barnet, Chatteris, Croydon, Southgate and Ilford area and would like professional assistance from experienced accountants and business advisers, contact BBK.
+If you are in the Barnet, Ilford & Croydon area and would like professional assistance from experienced accountants and business advisers, contact BBK.